aarong/feedme-server-core/README.md

 #### badClientMessage

 Emitted when a client violates the Feedme specification.
-The server transmits a `ViolationResponse` message to the client before this event is emitted.
+The server transmits a `ViolationResponse` message to the client before the event is emitted.

 Arguments passed to the listeners: